stepancar-web-programming/readme/README.md

 ## In Addition

 *git.js* is a js script that can automatically create repositories by controlling elements on web pages.
 But I can't solve the problem that the script keeps running after the webpage refreshes.
 Tried using iframe, localstorage, sessionstorage all without success, If anyone has any ideas please let me know.

+### How to use git.js

+First open *Chrome DevTool*, click on the source code tab, click the code segment on the left, create a new code segment, copy the code in git.js, then right-click the newly created code segment, and click Run.